oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Terminology

- * A **JWS-SD** is a signed JWT [@!RFC7515], i.e., a JWS, that is formatted according to the rules defined below and therefore supports selective disclosure.
+ * A **SD-JWS** is a signed JWT [@!RFC7515], i.e., a JWS, that is formatted according to the rules defined below and therefore supports selective disclosure.
- * An **issuer** is the entity that creates a JWS-SD.
+ * An **issuer** is the entity that creates a SD-JWS.
- * A **holder** has control over a JWS-SD and the private key for the public key contained in the JWS-SD.
+ * A **holder** has control over a SD-JWS and the private key for the public key contained in the SD-JWS.
- * A **verifier** checks, upon receiving a JWS-SD and a matching proof from a holder, that the JWS-SD was issued for the holder and can extract claims from the JWS-SD as far as their values have been released by the holder.
+ * A **verifier** checks, upon receiving a SD-JWS and a matching proof from a holder, that the SD-JWS was issued for the holder and can extract claims from the SD-JWS as far as their values have been released by the holder.

-# Working Principle
+# Concept

-In the following, the working principle of JWS-SDs and matching proofs is described on a conceptual level.
+In the following, the concept of SD-JWSs and matching proofs is described on a conceptual level.

-## Creating a JWS-SD
+## Creating a SD-JWS

-A JWS-SD, at its core, is a signed document containing some metadata, the holder's public key, and hashed and salted claims.
+An SD-JWS, at its core, is a signed document containing some metadata, the holder's public key, and hashed and salted claims.
 It is signed using the issuer's private key.

 ```
-    JWS-SD-DOC = (METADATA, HOLDER-PUBLIC-KEY, HS-CLAIMS)
+    SD-JWS-DOC = (METADATA, HOLDER-PUBLIC-KEY, HS-CLAIMS)
-    JWS-SD = JWS-SD-DOC | SIG(JWS-SD-DOC, ISSUER-PRIV-KEY)
+    SD-JWS = SD-JWS-DOC | SIG(SD-JWS-DOC, ISSUER-PRIV-KEY)
 ```

 `HS-CLAIMS` is usually a simple object with claim names mapped to  salted and